JackelineGS/JackelineGS/README.md

 #### 💡 Goals for 2023
 - Become skilled in Python
-- Complete coding bootcamp by July 2023
+- Complete LABORATORIA bootcamp by July 2023

 #### ☕ Projects under development
 - Cypher